 Teaching at Public Schools in Abu Dhabi

-Since the start of the Licensed Teacher Program in 2009, Teach Away has successfully sent thousands of educators to teach in public schools in Abu Dhabi.
+Since the official start of the ADEC School Reform Program in 2009, Teach Away has successfully sent thousands of educators to teach in public schools in Abu Dhabi.

 - Proven recruitment methods: Teach Away’s recruitment and screening process was developed with ADEC during the inception of the program.
 As a result, Teach Away candidates have been hired at a higher percentage than other candidates.